modular-magician/terraform-provider-google-beta/website/docs/r/gemini_gemini_gcp_enablement_setting.html.markdown

 * `mutations_enabled` -
   (Optional)
   Whether resource mutations should be enabled.

+* `gemini_enterprise_project` -
+  (Optional)
+  The Gemini enterprise project for this setting.
+  Format: projects/{project}
+  The `{project}` segment can be the project ID or project number.

+* `release_channel` -
+  (Optional)
+  Specifies the release channel for Gemini features.
+The release channel determines which set of features are available to the user.
+  Possible values are: `STABLE`, `EXPERIMENTAL`.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.